etrommer/etrommer.github.io/_posts/2020-01-04-projects-portfolio-jekyll-hydeout-github-pages.md

 @import "hydeout";
 ```

-I've also changed the colorscheme of the code highlighting to the [Solarized Dark](https://gist.github.com/nicolashery/5765395) color scheme which nicely matches the overall teal look of the rest of the website.
+I've also changed the color scheme of the code highlighting to the [Solarized Dark](https://gist.github.com/nicolashery/5765395) color scheme which nicely matches the overall teal look of the rest of the website.
 To do this, find a CSS colorscheme for Pygments and put it in the folder `assets/css`.
 The line `@import "solarized.css";` then imports the file by that name.
 To override the defaults of Hydeout, you'll also have to comment out the line `@import "hydeout/syntax";` in the file `_sass/hydeout.scss`.
 This will make sure that the default code highlighting configuration will not be included.

 ## Social network icons

 I've also added a few social icons in the sidebar.
-To do the same thing, find the icon of your preferred social network as an SVG file and place it under `_incudes/svg`.
-Then add an entry like this to the file `_inlcudes/custom_icon_links.html`:
+To do the same thing, find the icon of your preferred social network as an SVG file and place it under `_includes/svg`.
+Then add an entry like this to the file `_includes/custom_icon_links.html`:

 ```html
 {% raw %}